jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 1) Using `lsmod` and `grep`, list all of the kernel modules loaded on your system that contain VirtualBox (search for `vb*`).

-1) Run the systemd-systemctl command to list the VirtualBox kernel modules that are loaded.
+1) Run the systemd `systemctl` command to list the VirtualBox kernel modules that are loaded.

 1) Run the command that will list all the PCI devices attached to your system.